Potato Corn Chowder blends sweet corn with fresh basil and pesto for a hearty, creamy soup that’s easy to make and always a hit!

 Instructions

-• VEGGIES: In a large pot, heat olive oil over medium heat.
-Once the oil is hot, add in diced potatoes, diced onion, and raw corn kernels (cut off the cob).
-Sauté, stirring occasionally, for about 4 minutes and then season to taste with salt (I add 1/2 tsp).
+• In a large pot, heat olive oil over medium heat.
+Once oil is hot, add diced potatoes, diced onion, and raw corn kernels (cut off the cob).
+Sauté, stirring occasionally, about 4 minutes, then season to taste with salt (I add 1/2 teaspoon).
 Add chili powder and paprika.
-Continue to sauté, stirring occasionally, for about 4-6 more minutes or until onions are tender and translucent.
-Add garlic and cook, stirring constantly for 1 more minute.
-Add in the stock and stir.
-Bring to a boil over high heat, then reduce the heat until soup is simmering.
-Simmer for 18-23 minutes, stirring every once in a while, or until potatoes are tender (a fork can easily pierce through).
+Continue to sauté, stirring occasionally, about 4–6 more minutes or until onions are tender and translucent.
+Add garlic and cook, stirring constantly, for 1 more minute.
+Add stock and stir.
+Bring to a boil over high heat, then reduce heat until soup is simmering.
+Simmer for 18–23 minutes, stirring occasionally, or until potatoes are tender (a fork can easily pierce through).

-• SERVE: Serve soup in bowls garnished with fresh basil, if desired.
-Spoon lots of basil pesto (add to preference– we love lots) into the soup and enjoy immediately!
-Don't add pesto to any soup you want to have as leftovers.
+• Serve soup in bowls garnished with fresh basil, if desired.
+Spoon lots of basil pesto (add to preference—I love lots) into the soup and enjoy immediately!
+Don’t add pesto to any soup you want as leftovers.

 Video